wuvt/impala/README.md

 ======

 `impala` is the Inventory of Music for Perusal, Acquisition, and Library Administration.
-This stores a catalog of album metadata stored in PostgreSQL.
+This is a Flask application which stores an inventory of physical and digitized music along with a catalog of album metadata in PostgreSQL.

+The following applications currently work with impala, either directly or indirectly.
+- smuggler (an import service)
+- [moss](https://github.com/wuvt/moss) (an object store for entire albums)

 Components so far
 =================

-- Versioned api ('/api')
+- Versioned api ('/api') with PUT/POST for each model
-- Frontend
+- Authentication with two roles (user and librarian)
 - Catalog models